zFitness/zFitness/README.md

 - A Web engineer

-- Enjoy Coding, Dota2 and Fitness
+- Enjoy Coding and Fitness

 - My-Email: zfitness@163.com